 - The bionote should be 100 words long and should make clear what your first name, family name and title are.

 - The abstract must have a title – it’s surprising how many people forget to include one!
 The title of your abstract should be at most 120 characters long.

-- If you send documents in doc, docx, rtf or odt format, the title must be in bold 16pt and the text body must be in 12pt.
+- If your document is in doc, docx, rtf or odt format, the title must be in bold 16pt and the text body must be in 12pt.
 The font must be Arial, Helvetica or FreeSans.